 Via email: progassist@globalcorps.com

 Please note in your document submittal where you heard about this position.

-NOTE: If a temporary or full Secret level security clearance is not/cannot be obtained within four months after offer acceptance, the offer MAY be rescinded in order to fill the position with another candidate.
+NOTE: If a temporary or full secret security clearance is not obtained within four months after offer acceptance, the offer may be rescinded.